mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==

+= 3.14.1 April 21, 2022 =
+* Bugfix: fix code introduced in 3.14.0 which aimed to automatically fix links using the wrong HTTP protocol

 = 3.14.0 April 21, 2022 =
 * Feature: in order to show images from external websites in ePubs, cache them on the server (to uploads/pmb/cache) and adds new database table, pmb_external_resources (both are removed when all plugin data is deleted)